drwetter/testssl.sh/doc/testssl.1.md

 * MAX_OSSL_FAIL: A number which tells testssl.sh how often an OpenSSL s_client connect may fail before the program gives up and terminates.
 The default is 2.
 You can increase it to a higher value if you frequently see a message like *Fatal error: repeated TCP connect problems, giving up*.
 * MAX_HEADER_FAIL: A number which tells testssl.sh how often a HTTP GET request over OpenSSL may return an empty file before the program gives up and terminates.
 The default is 3.
 Also here you can incerase the threshold when you spot messages like *Fatal error: repeated HTTP header connect problems, doesn't make sense to continue*.

-### GRADING
+### RATING
-This script has a near-complete implementation of SSLLabs's '[SSL Server Rating Guide](https://github.com/ssllabs/research/wiki/SSL-Server-Rating-Guide)'.
+This program has a near-complete implementation of SSL Labs's '[SSL Server Rating Guide](https://github.com/ssllabs/research/wiki/SSL-Server-Rating-Guide)'.

-This is *not* a reimplementation of the [SSLLab's SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html), but a implementation of the above grading specification, slight discrepancies might occur!
+This is *not* a reimplementation of the [SS LLab's SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html), but a implementation of the above rating specification, slight discrepancies might occur!

 Disclaimer: Having a good grade does **NOT** necessary equal to having good security!
-Never rely solely on a good grade!
+Never rely solely on a good rating!

 As of writing, these checks are missing:
 * GOLDENDOODLE - should be graded **F** if vulnerable